-Snyder speaks Spanish fluently and is able to investigate cases and conduct employee training in Spanish where the workforce so requires.
+Fluent in Spanish, Snyder is able to investigate cases and conduct employee training in Spanish where the workforce so requires.

 Snyder received her Juris Doctor from Harvard Law School in 1999, where she graduated cum laude.
 She holds a bachelor’s degree in Spanish, with high honors, from Portland State University.